 Annualized Ontario Electricity Rate Increases [Ontario-Hydro.com]

-Is it the cost of cancelled gas plants?
+Is it the cost of canceled gas plants?
 Green energy schemes?
 Rising salaries and benefits for hydro workers?

 Those all contributed.